 The participants choose between walking a full 26.2 mile marathon distance or a half-marathon.

 Check the London weather forecast before taking part in the power-walking marathon or if you are supporting those taking part.

 Back to the events calendar.

-The MoonWalk has been a fixture in London since 1998 and last year over 15,000 participants took part raising over £8 million for charity.
+The MoonWalk has been a popular fixture in London since 1998, with over 15,000 participants taking part last year to raise millions for breast cancer causes.
 The start and finish is at Clapham Common with the route taking in many of London's top sites including the Big Ben, Buckingham Palace, Tower Bridge and the London Eye.

 For further information about the event, visit the MoonWalk London website.